 Ozarks Writing Project (OWP) invites students in grades 9-12 to the Missouri State University campus for our second annual writing conference for high school students.
-Some of the most talented teacher-writers in southwest Missouri will conduct sessions including character development, dialogue writing, fanfiction, performance poetry, and a writing marathon.
+New this year: a digital space for sharing student work.
+Missouri State graduate students will be responding to student work during lunchtime.

 - Allow students to write with enthusiastic, motivated and talented peers

 - Introduce students to Missouri State University and its campus

 - Share lesson materials with teacher sponsors

 December 8, 2017.
 Check-in begins at 8:15; conference ends at 2:30.

 Conference begins with an opening session in the theater in Plaster Student Union.
 This session is open to the public.
 Breakout sessions will be held in Siceluff Hall.
 Lunch will be in Blair-Shannon Hall.
 All buildings are in close proximity.